Jasper Ridge Biological Preserve – ‘Ootchamin ‘Ooyakma

 Our Pledge: To be a safe and welcoming place for discovery, discussion, and community for people of all cultures and identities.

-Our team consists of Tad Fukami, Faculty Director; Jorge Ramos, Executive Director; Adriana Hernandez, Associate Director for Research; Brooke Fabricant, Resident Ranger; Katherine Glover, Associate Director of Environmental Education; Steven Gomez, Operations Manager; Trevor Hebert, Academic Technology Specialist; Sheena Sidhu, Staff Scientist; and Seth Tanen, Administrative Program Manager.
+Our team consists of Tad Fukami, Faculty Director; Jorge Ramos, Executive Director; Adriana Hernandez, Associate Director for Research; Brooke Fabricant, Resident Ranger; Katherine Glover, Associate Director of Environmental Education; Steven Gomez, Operations Manager; Trevor Hebert, Academic Technology Specialist; Sheena Sidhu, Staff Scientist.
 Please visit our website to learn more.

 Above photo by Jasper Ridge docent Alice Cummings.